technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 4/Lab 4 - Create an automated cloud flow.md

 17. Create these columns in your SharePoint Online list using upcoming
     steps:

-    [TABLE]

-    Column	            Type
+    Column and its type:

     Title: Single line of text

     Start Date: Date and Time

     End Date: Date and Time

     Comments: Text (Single line of text)

     Approved: Yes/No

     Manager Comments: Text (Single line of text)

      **Note**: For a better visibility, close the **New steps** pane which is opened on the right side on the screen.

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image20.png)

-17. Select **Add Column** and select **Date and time** then click on **Next**.
+18. Select **Add Column** and select **Date and time** then click on **Next**.
 (Note that **‘Title’** column is already present in the list, so we will start adding remaining columns.)

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image21.png)

-18. Enter **Start Date** as Name in the create a column dialog that appears on the right pane and then click on **Save.**
+19. Enter **Start Date** as Name in the create a column dialog that appears on the right pane and then click on **Save.**

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image22.png)

-19. The list after adding all the columns looks like the image below.
+20. Repeat the Stepno 18 and 19 to add more columns listed in the Step 17.
+The list after adding all the columns looks like      the image below.

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image23.png)

-20. Make note of the name and URL of the SharePoint site.
+21. Make note of the name and URL of the SharePoint site.
 To do so, click on the Contoso (name of the site) and copy the site URL in the notepad on the VM.
 You'll need these items later when you configure the **SharePoint - When an item is created** trigger.